 Yes.
 Many of our towel radiators are available in models that run solely from electricity.
-Look on the Towel Rail and Electric sections of this website for towel rails that are available in electric versions; we offer both contemporary and traditional models including the majority of the ladder-style and ball-jointed style designs.
+Look on the Towel Rail and Electric Radiator section of this website for towel rails that are available in electric versions; we offer both contemporary and traditional models including the majority of the ladder-style and ball-jointed style designs.

 See our Youtube guide How to choose an electric or “dual fuel” towel rail